Jy Bond: American football career

 Bond began training to be a punter in the NFL after a holiday in the USA in 2005.
 Jy worked with Sav Rocca (another ex AFL player with the Philadelphia Eagles) and his agent to move into the NFL.
 He signed with the Miami Dolphins of the NFL in March 2009.
 Jy was offered a college scholarship a number of years previous while visiting his brother who was on a baseball scholarship in the USA.
 For personal reasons he was unable to accept the offer.

-Since 2009, Jy has been coached and mentored by Darren Bennett.
+Since 2009, Jy was coached and mentored by Darren Bennett.
 Bond also worked with fellow Aussie NFL player Sav Rocca.

-Jy also played for the Western Crusaders, an American Football team located in Melbourne, Australia.
+Jy also played for the Western Crusaders, an American football team located in Melbourne, Australia.
 He is a member of their team of the century.

 Miami Dolphins

 Bond signed a two-year contract with the Miami Dolphins on 3 March 2009.
 He competed with incumbent Brandon Fields for the Dolphins' punting job in training camp, but was released.